talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 # Display the TalkJS chat
 Finally, we are going to display the TalkJS chat component.

-At the top of Home.razor we’re going to add two directives.
-One is the @rendermode directive and the other is the @inject JSRuntime directive.
+At the top of `Home.razor` we’re going to add two directives.
+One is the `@rendermode` directive and the other is the `@inject` JSRuntime directive.

-The rendermode directive sets the page’s mode of interactivity, in our case this is InteractiveServer.
-On the other hand, JSRuntime is going to be used by C# code that calls the createConversation function defined in app.razor TalkWrapper function.
+The `rendermode` directive sets the page’s mode of interactivity, in our case this is `InteractiveServer`.
+On the other hand, `JSRuntime` is going to be used by C# code that calls the `createConversation` function defined in `app.razor` `TalkWrapper` function.

 If this seems a little complex, don’t worry you’ll understand it once you see the code.
 Here is the code: